Recursive Identification of Binary-Valued Systems under Uniform Persistent Excitations: Convergence

-\begin{remark} It is worth noting that the constructed SPAO can not only be adapted to the SA-based algorithm, but also can be extended to a class of identification algorithms of the set-valued systems.
+\begin{remark} It is worth noting that the constructed SPAO can not only be adapted to Algorithm \eqref{algo}, but also can be extended to a class of identification algorithms of the {binary-valued} systems.
 The details are given in \cref{appen:extend}. \end{remark}